Nidal Ayyad

 Nidal A. Ayyad (نضال عياد; born 1968) is a convicted perpetrator of the 1993 World Trade Center bombing.
 He is currently serving an 86-year sentence at United States Penitentiary, Coleman for his role in the bombing.

 Early life and education

 Ayyad was born in 1968 in Kuwait to Palestinian parents after they fled Palestine due to the Six-Day War, he moved to the United States in 1985, became a naturalized U.S. citizen in 1991, graduated from Rutgers University and worked as a chemical engineer at AlliedSignal in New Jersey.

 Role in World Trade Center bombing

-He was the most well educated out of all the men in the terrorist group.
-Given his successful career, he risked a good life in America by participating in the plot.

 The key mastermind behind the bombing, Ramzi Yousef, met up with Ayyad and the other conspirators.
 They planned to drive a truck to the World Trade Center parking garage and detonate a bomb causing the Twin Towers to collapse, which would have caused thousands of deaths.
 Instead, the explosion did not go accordingly and did not cause the building to collapse but rather destroyed the parking garage, killing 6 people.
 Ayyad had helped with coordinating the bombing and helping the group succeed with the scheme.